Explore Military Tools for ArcGIS

 The Units table contains six records corresponding to the number of regiments you added using the Military Symbol Editor.
 The Affiliation field denotes units as either Friendly or Hostile.
 These attribute values correspond directly to the symbol properties you set while creating the new symbols for regiments in the Meuse-Argonne Offensive.

-Next, you'll select the three German infantry regiments belonging to the 2nd Landwehr Division and update their Higher Formation attributes.
+Next, you will select the three German infantry regiments belonging to the 2nd Landwehr Division and update their Higher Formation attributes.

 - On the Map tab, in the Selection group, click the Select button.